-The LiU decision, Guidelines concerning confirmation of participation in education (Dnr LiU-2020-02256), states that interruptions in study are to be recorded in Ladok.
-Thus, all students who do not participate in a course for which they have registered must record the interruption, such that the registration on the course can be removed.
-Deregistration from or interrupting a course is carried out using a web-based form Forms
+The LiU decision, Guidelines concerning confirmation of participation in education, Dnr LiU-2020-02256

+(https://styrdokument.liu.se/Regelsamling/VisaBeslut/764582), states that interruptions in study are to be recorded in Ladok.
+Thus, all students who do not participate in a course for which they have registered are therefore obliged to report the interruption so that this can be noted in Ladok.
+Deregistration from or interrupting a course is carried out using a Web-based form.